ynput/ops-repo-automation/NOTES.md

 ## Docs notes

-* Document repo reset workflow
+* Add flowchart overview of current release workflow
+* Add flowchart of current ops-repo-automation-structure
 * Add basic troubleshooting instructions especially towards github-query action
 * Explain visible output in runs and how to interpret it